innextinit/elearningapi/Readme.md

 This are still under development to meet up with up with the version 1.0
 * During update, the object with values should not be over-written by null
-* Use bcrypt to encrypt the password before saving
+* Validator to stop picking the previous data + incoming data for validation
+* Login route
+* Check answer